 To understand the potential epidemiological significance of the presence of diverse Psy and SRP throughout the Durance catchment, we need to identify the processes that have contributed to this state of the microbiology of river water.
 We wonder if the assemblages of Psy and SRP populations in river water are the result of rivers being simply collectors of bacteria from the local landscape (from run-off, for example) and from more distant sources (via rain and snowfall, for example).
 If run-off is the main process leading to the abundance and diversity of Psy and SRP in river water, it would be very important to identify all of the potential sources including prairies, pastures and wild plant stands in addition to known crop hosts for disease.
 It is also important to consider if Psy and SRP simply survive or if there is multiplication and diversification.
 Interestingly, pathogenicity tests with D. dianthicola-like strains isolated from river water in Finland revealed that water-borne strains were more aggressive than strains of D. dianthicola isolated from potato (Laurila et al., 2008).
 Furthermore, D. aquatica isolated in Finnish rivers were later found to be aggressive on acidic fruits such as tomato or cucumber (Duprey et al., 2019).
 The lack of xylanases and xylose degradation pathways in D. aquatica could reflect adaptation to aquatic charophyte hosts which, in contrast to land plants, do not contain xyloglucans.
 This suggests that water-borne species have experienced some selective pressures that lead to adaptations that could, in turn, be useful in causing disease to crops.

 Our results point to the need to clarify the role of temperature in influencing population densities of Psy and SRP.
 The differential effect of temperature on population sizes of Psy and SRP could be due to effects on growth and/or die-off – both processes being important in structuring the gene pool of these populations.
 In laboratory tests of growth of SRP strains inoculated into filter- and autoclave-sterilized river water, 100-fold increases in populations of Dickeya and Pectobacterium strains were observed over 10 days at 20°c.
 However, at 8°C growth was lower for Pectobacterium and die-off was observed for Dickeya (Ben Moussa et al., 2022).
 This implies that, under natural conditions, there are stresses caused by a fluctuating environment that maintain SRP populations at low levels.
-However, the nature of these stresses is not clear from our work.
+Our work provides insight into what these stresses migh be.
 For Psy, a previous study suggested that populations in rivers did not necessarily multiply (Monteil et al., 2013).
 The authors of that study noted that the similarities in population structure between rain, snow melt and headwaters in France could be attributed to effective transportation of Psy strains with snow melt and rain water infiltrating through the soil of subalpine grasslands.
 However, in a study of headwaters in France, the USA and New Zealand it was observed that about half of the populations at the headwater sites were composed of cts haplotypes that were unique to the region from which they were sampled (43% for New Zealand headwaters, 67% for USA headwaters and 70% for French headwaters) (Morris et al., 2010), implying the existence of a local diversification process.
 Preliminary laboratory experiments show that growth in river water is possible (Berge, unpublished) thereby suggesting that this could contribute to diversification.